iShinzoo/TranscribeGenius/README.md

 # Transcribe Genius

 Transcribe Genius is an innovative application that generates content from YouTube videos.
-By inputting a YouTube video URL and selecting a content type (Twitter tweet, LinkedIn post, or blog content), users can quickly create tailored content for different platforms.
+By inputting a YouTube video URL and selecting a content type (Twitter tweet, LinkedIn post, Study Notes or blog content), users can quickly create tailored content for different platforms.
 Built with modern Android technologies such as Kotlin, Jetpack Compose, Retrofit, and the MVVM architecture, Transcribe Genius offers a seamless and efficient user experience.

 # Transcribe Genius Features